-Each year, winter weather brings snowy and icy conditions to roads to almost 73% of the contiguous United States.
-Winter weather can challenge even the most experienced driver, which explains why 17% of all vehicle crashes occur during the winter months1.
+Each year, winter weather brings snowy and icy conditions to roads in many states throughout the U.S. Winter weather can challenge even the most experienced driver, with the U.S. Department of Transportation reporting that 24% of weather-related vehicle crashes occur on snowy, slushy or icy roads.

 If your travels take you out into the ice and snow, give yourself a refresher on how to drive safely and best handle adverse driving conditions.
 It could mean the difference between arriving safely and ending up in a dangerous situation that may require you to use your auto insurance for repairs—or worse.
 Read on to learn about safe driving tips during the winter months.

 1. Before You Begin Driving: Proper Winter Car Preparations

 Safe winter driving starts with making sure your car is ready for driving on icy roads or snowy conditions.
 Before heading out on the road, ensure your vehicle is prepared with winter car care tips.
 That includes performing regular maintenance on the car’s battery, tires, wipers, coolant and other important parts.